As William Shakespeare once wrote, "To be or not to be, that is the question." Marketers have a similar classic debate: gated versus ungated content.

 So, how does gated content work?

 It's important to note that gated content for inbound marketing is free and not hidden behind a paywall.
-Users just need to submit contact information to access the content.
+Users just need to submit their information to access the content.

 Now, you might be wondering, "Why would I hide my content from my audience?"

-Typically, the goal of gated content is lead generation.
+Typically, the goal of gated content is to generate leads.
 Marketers will create targeted content for their audience and use it to attract leads.
 Gated content isn't used for brand awareness or visibility campaigns because the nature of hidden content doesn't allow for high traffic.

 Below, let's discuss the pros and cons of gated versus ungated content.